 Bishop N.T.
-Wright of the Church of England, is not only one of the foremost New Testament scholars of his generation, but he has also spent considerable time in his career as a working pastor, leading worship, preaching, and providing pastoral direction.
+Wright, currently at St. Andrews University in Scotland, is not only one of the foremost New Testament scholars of his generation, but he has also spent considerable time in his career as a working pastor, leading worship, preaching, and providing pastoral direction.
 The following are some of his reflections on worship and its God-given role in helping us all to be more whole persons living in community within God's creation.